HelloWorld-1017/HelloWorld-1017.github.io/_posts/quotes/2024-07-24-God-made-solids-but-surfaces-were-the-work-of-the-devil.md

 ---
-title: Wolfgang Pauli, \"God made solids, but surfaces were the work of the devil.\"
+title: \"God made solids, but surfaces were the work of the devil.\"
 toc: false
 categories:
+ - Electrical Engineering
  - Physics
  - Philosophy
  - Quotes
- - Electrical Engineering
 date: 2024-07-24 19:43:42 +0800
-last_modified_at: 2024-07-24 19:43:42 +0800
+last_modified_at: 2024-11-17 19:32:14 +0800
 ---

 <div class="quote--left" markdown="1">